naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_acl20/drtsparsing_acl20/README.md

-# {DRTS} Parsing with Structure-Aware Encoding and Decoding
+# DRTS Parsing with Structure-Aware Encoding and Decoding

 ```
 @inproceedings{drtsparsing_acl20,